Capex deferral sends Silverlake Axis' Q1 net profit down 30%

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-A DEFERRAL of big-ticket projects and deals because of Covid-19 have dealt a blow to software company Silverlake Axis's first-quarter results.
+A DEFERRAL of big-ticket projects and deals because of Covid-19 has dealt a blow to software company Silverlake Axis's first-quarter results.

 BT is now on Telegram!